-Refill pouches are becoming more popular as the demand for sustainable packaging increases.
-But do you know why a refill pouch could benefit you?
+Refill pouches, one of the plastic pouch packaging, are becoming more popular as the demand for sustainable packaging increases.
+But do you know why refill pouch packaging could benefit you?
 Whether you just started looking for packaging options or you are already considering refill packaging for your products, we will cover everything you need to know about refill pouches.

 What are refill pouches?

 Refill pouches are liquid flexible packages designed to refill permanent or semi-permanent bottles.
 Typically, brand owners offer rigid bottles and refill pouches together as a bundle.
 Once consumers purchase a bottle, they will reuse it and purchase only refill pouches after that.
 Refill pouches are popular in the home and personal care products such as shampoo, body wash, cosmetics, and lotion.
 Refill pouches can be divided into two forms: single-use and multi-use.

 A single-use refill pouch often has easy tear openings because a reclosable functionality is unnecessary.
 The volume of a single-use refill pouch is usually less than the volume of a bottle; this is because many consumers refill before the bottle is completely empty.

 For a multi-use refill, the volume of the pouch is much larger than the bottle so that consumers can refill multiple times.
 In this case, a pouch should be equipped with a resealable opening, typically a spout with a cap.

 Pouch material: what are refill pouches made of?

 Most refill pouches are made of plastics.
 Many liquids require barrier properties such as moisture barrier or aroma protection, and as a result, traditional refill pouches typically employ 2-3 layers (outer, barrier, and sealant layers) with different materials to create required durability and barrier performance.